Inferventis MCP Server

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is well-structured and front-loaded with the core purpose, followed by usage scenarios and comparisons.
-It is somewhat lengthy but every sentence adds value; a minor reduction could improve conciseness without losing clarity.
+Description is well-structured and front-loaded with core purpose, followed by usage guidelines.
+Slightly verbose but every sentence adds value; could be tightened without losing clarity.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.